mecid/mecid.github.io/_posts/2021-12-09-structural-identity-in-swiftui.md

 Remember that you should use branching via **if** or **switch** statement only when you need to present different views.
 Always try to inline your conditions inside the view modifiers to keep your structural identity.

+> To learn more why SwiftUI uses structural identity, take a look at my ["You have to change mindset to use SwiftUI"](/2019/11/19/you-have-to-change-mindset-to-use-swiftui/) post.

 #### Inert modifiers
 SwiftUI framework is smart enough to understand and optimize your view hierarchy.
 It provides us with a set of inert view modifiers which doesn't affect rendering, and you can use them for free.
 Let's take a look at some of them in the example below.